kneron/document_center/docs/toolchain/python_app/app_flow_manual.md

 * -n: set for number of images to test, default is all of the images in the test directory
 * -r: set this option if you want to resume a dataset that was previously run that ended in the middle because of crash/user stop/other error
 * -s: sort the inputs in alphanumerical order
+* -v: set this if you want to simulate the hardware limitations and drop some input images when running a video dataset
+	* First argument should be one of the three specified in (1)
+	* Second and third arguments are the application and actual video FPS that you are trying to simulate
 * --rgba: set this option if you want to dump preprocessed RGBA binary when running Dynasty float/fixed, for your reference
 * -w: default number is 1, similar to how many images you want to run at the same time
 * -g: set this to indicate which team's service you want to call